 Women; Children and Loitering Men was originally held at The Photographers’ Gallery, London in 2015.
 You can read my review of the the exhibition here.
 The exhibition was one of the most well visited at the gallery, and cemented Shirley Baker’s reputation as a pivotal figure in the British photographic post-war scene.
-Baker befriended her subjects over many weeks as she wandered the crumbling streets, allowing her work to tell a tale of Manchester’s people; this collection is not just recording the city’s architecture with its rotting streets and bombed out houses but more importantly a tale of poverty, community and survival.
+Baker befriended her subjects over many weeks as she wandered the crumbling streets, allowing her work to tell a tale of Manchester’s people; this collection is not just a record of the city’s architecture with its crumbling houses but more importantly a tale of community, humanity and survival.

 Women, Children; and Loitering Men